 If one of these steps is slow, you may be able to solve the problem by adding an entry in /etc/resolv.conf to map your hostname to your primary interface IP.

-#3 Updated by Brian Candler almost 7 years ago
+#3 Updated by Brian Candler about 7 years ago

 OK, how about this: